Global retailers cash in on Barbie movie craze

 Barbie maker Mattel swings to loss as retailers cut orders, costs rise

-(Reporting by Helen Reid, Savyata Mishra, Siddharth Cavale Editing by Nick Zieminski)
+(Reporting by Helen Reid, Savyata Mishra, Siddharth Cavale; additional reporting by Doyinsola Oladipo; Editing by Nick Zieminski)

 ((Helen.Reid@thomsonreuters.com; +44 7584 155 200 ;))